seangllghr/makepaper/README.md

 I haven’t picked a license for this project principally because I expect it to be of limited utility to others.
 If you want to use it, go for it.
 If you’d like to implement some of the features I haven’t, I’m on board.
-If you think I suck and want horrible things to happen to me, please keep those opinions to yourself.
+If you think I'm awful and want horrible things to happen to me, please keep those opinions to yourself.